 2. They lack conviction.

 A couple of years ago I was coaching a new sales rep who was struggling to build pipeline.
 The challenge wasn’t hustle; he was definitely making lots of calls.
 Nor was it at bats; he had plenty of leads.
 As he searched deep down trying to understand what the blocker was, his synthesis of the situation was most insightful.
 “I kind of feel like I’m bothering people when I call them,” he said.
 Indeed, it was that internal conflict, that sense of treating people in a manner inconsistent with how he would want to be treated, that emotionally compromised his ability to generate the interest he needed.
 Most outbound sales organizations still rely on their reps’ ability to disrupt a prospect’s inertia with a value proposition delivered with enthusiasm and conviction.
 However, without a high level of conviction, our reps won’t be able to deliver the results we expect.
+This is especially true for younger or less experienced reps calling on more senior level decision-makers (a concept I call “Experience Asymmetry“).

 If you’re looking for a simple way to muster the conviction you’re after, try this simple experiment.
 Imagine you were calling someone to tell them they won $10 million in the lottery.
 Think about how your tone, expression, and confidence would manifest themselves in that conversation.
 Would you be inhibited because you’d feel you were bothering the other person?
 No!
 You’d be excited because you know they should want to talk to you.
 Turning your attention back to your solution, think about the value it could provide to your customer in the same terms.
 What value proposition would you have to channel to generate the same level of enthusiasm and conviction in your customer?
 Then practice that value proposition over and over until your pitch radiates the conviction you need.